Joi Ito: MIT Media Lab (2011–2019)

-In January 2017, David Kirkpatrick had a public conversation with Ito at the World Economic Forum in Davos where Ito stated that "science and technology alone will not win in the Fourth Industrial Revolution".
+David Kirkpatrick and Ito conversed at the 2017 World Economic Forum in Davos where Ito stated that "science and technology alone will not win in the Fourth Industrial Revolution".

-In March 2017, under Joi Ito’s leadership as Media Lab Director, the MIT Media Lab launched the Space Exploration Initiative at the “Beyond the Cradle: Envisioning a New Space Age” symposium on March 12, which he personally welcomed to 250 attendees and 300+ global livestream viewers.
-Ito, serving as a principal investigator alongside MIT VP Maria Zuber, framed space as the ultimate convergence of art, design, science, and engineering—driving a new multidisciplinary program that had already engaged over 40 faculty and students (and continued to expand across MIT departments) to pioneer accessible technologies for interplanetary life, democratize “open space,” and apply space innovations to Earth.
-The student-initiated event, organized by PhD candidates Ariel Ekblaw and Dan Novy, featured NASA astronauts, sci-fi visionaries, and industry leaders, reinforcing Ito’s vision of space exploration as a creative, inclusive mission to inspire humanity’s next generation.
+In 2017, under Ito's leadership as Media Lab director, the MIT Media Lab launched the Space Exploration Initiative at the "Beyond the Cradle: Envisioning a New Space Age" symposium, which he personally welcomed to 250 attendees and 300+ global livestream viewers.
+Ito, serving as a principal investigator alongside MIT VP Maria Zuber, framed space as the ultimate convergence of art, design, science, and engineering—driving a new multidisciplinary program that had already engaged over 40 faculty and students (and continued to expand across MIT departments) to pioneer accessible technologies for interplanetary life, democratize "open space", and apply space innovations to Earth.
+The student-initiated event, organized by PhD candidates Ariel Ekblaw and Dan Novy, featured NASA astronauts, sci-fi visionaries, and industry leaders, reinforcing Ito's vision of space exploration as a creative, inclusive mission to inspire humanity's next generation.

-In March 2017, Ito along with Neha Narula stated, "the Blockchain will do to the financial system what the Internet did to media" in the Harvard Business Review.
+In 2017, Ito along with Neha Narula stated, "the Blockchain will do to the financial system what the Internet did to media" in the Harvard Business Review.
+Ito co-founded the Ethics and Governance of Artificial Intelligence Fund which received US$5.9 Million split between the MIT Media Lab and Berkman Klein Center for Internet & Society at Harvard University.
+Ito was interviewed by NPR about citizen science and how everyday citizens can help gather data as with his project Safecast which launched after the Fukushima Daiichi nuclear disaster to gather radiation data in March 2011.

-In July 2017, Ito co-founded the Ethics and Governance of Artificial Intelligence Fund which received $5.9 Million USD split between the MIT Media Lab and Berkman Klein Center for Internet & Society at Harvard University.
+In 2018, Ito and Jonathan Zittrain co-taught a collaborative Harvard-M.I.T. digital ethics course titled, "The Ethics and Governance of Artificial Intelligence".
+Ito wrote about the limits of explainability in Wired magazine related to the research of MIT Media Lab researcher Josh Tenenbaum.
+The article argues that human intuition—powered by innate "intuitive engines" for physics, social dynamics, and rapid probabilistic judgments—remains undervalued in AI research and scientific reductionism, which prioritize explainable statistical models trained on vast data but lack true causal understanding.
+By contrasting infant learning through real-world interaction with AI's pattern-matching limitations, it calls for embracing unexplainable intuition to advance AI and foster humility in tackling complex, nonlinear problems like ecology.